SovereignCloudStack/standards/Standards/scs-xxxx-v1-provider-network-standard.md

 #### Disable RBAC for Users

-Per default policy, Neutron allows any user the creation RBAC rules to share resources of their projects with other projects.
+Per default policy, Neutron allows any user the creation of RBAC rules to share resources of their projects with other projects.
 Only the use of the `*` wildcard target is limited to admin users.

 However, how a network was shared, and who shared it, is not immediately obvious from the perspective of the target project.